mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-12-03-jloupe-portrait.md

 ---
-layout: work
+layout: media
 title: "In front of a face"
-description: "PaperFaces portrait of @jloupe drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @jloupe drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-jloupe-twitter-lg.jpg
   thumb: paperfaces-jloupe-twitter-150.jpg